cberret/teaching-data-computational-journalism/README.md

 One of the authors of this report co-taught a spring 2015 watchdog reporting class with an engineering professor.
 Five computer science students embedded into project teams of journalism students.
 The journalism students learned new data skills, and the computer science students learned techniques in reporting and writing.
 The class offered challenges, too.
 Next time around, there may be a more defined way for the journalism students to take on data challenges of their own and continued emphasis on having the computer science students learn skills such as interviewing.

-Chapter 4: Model Curricula IN Data and Computation
+## Chapter 4: Model Curricula In Data and Computation

 Introduction and Summary of Curricular Recommendations